Colonisation of Hokkaido: Development commission

 In 1869 the Development Commission (開拓使, Kaitakushi) was established by the Meiji government, with the goal of encouraging Yamato Japanese settlers to Hokkaido.
 Mainland Japanese settlers began migrating to Hokkaido, leading to Japan's colonisation of the island.
 Motivated by capitalist and industrial goals, the Meiji government forcefully appropriated fertile land and mineral-rich regions throughout Hokkaido, without consideration for their historical Ainu inhabitancy.
 The Meiji government implemented land seizures and enacted land ownership laws that favoured Yamato Japanese settlers, effectively stripping Ainu people of their customary land rights and traditional means of subsistence.

-After 1869, the northern Japanese island was known as Hokkaido, which can be translated to "northern sea route", and regional subdivisions were established, including the provinces of Oshima, Shiribeshi, Iburi, Ishikari, Teshio, Kitami, Hidaka, Tokachi, Kushiro, Nemuro and Chishima.
-This is viewed as the beginning of the Empire of Japan, with the tactics and lessons learned later deployed in the Japanese colonisation of Korea and Taiwan.
+After 1869, the Japanese name for the island was changed from Ezo to Hokkaido, which can be translated to "northern sea route", and regional subdivisions were established, including the provinces of Oshima, Shiribeshi, Iburi, Ishikari, Teshio, Kitami, Hidaka, Tokachi, Kushiro, Nemuro and Chishima.
+With professor of Japanese studies Philip Seaton writing how this is viewed as the beginning of the Empire of Japan, with the tactics and lessons learned later deployed in the Japanese colonisation of Korea and Taiwan.

 Japanese proponents of colonisation argued that the colonisation of Hokkaido would serve as a strategic move to enhance Japan's standing and influence on the global stage, particularly in negotiations with Western powers, specifically the Russian Empire.
 It was known as "colonisation" (拓殖, takushoku) at the time, but later by the euphemism "opening up undeveloped land" (開拓).
 The Meiji government invested heavily in colonising Hokkaido for several reasons.
 Firstly, they aimed to assert their control over the region as a buffer against potential Russian advances.
 Secondly, they were attracted to Hokkaido's rich natural resources, including coal, timber, fish, and fertile land.
 Lastly, since Western powers viewed colonial expansion as a symbol of prestige, Japan viewed the colonisation of Hokkaido as an opportunity to present itself as a modern and respected nation to Western powers.
 Researcher Katarina Sjöberg quotes Yūko Baba's 1980 account of the Japanese government's reasoning: